 Intensive Care Unit, Hudiksvall Hospital

-”Research indicates that it is good for staff on the night shift to have Circadian Lighting, and that is has health benefits”, says nurse Kristina Löf.
+”Research indicates that it is good for staff on the night shift to have Chroma Zenit Circadian Lighting, and that is has health benefits”, says nurse Kristina Löf.
 She has also taken part in providing input for the layout of the unit, which is very modern and thoroughly thought out with 10 beds and centrally located monitoring.
 The light plays an important part, and due to large window sections, outside and inside light fuse.

 The night light

-Ergonomic Circadian Lighting is controlled automatically and follows a clinically validated light protocol that unites considerations for the rhythm of the unit as well as the patient category.
+Chroma Zenit Circadian Lighting is controlled automatically and follows a clinically validated light protocol that unites considerations for the rhythm of the unit as well as the patient category.
 The light is strongest in the middle of the day, and at night, a specially developed night light turns on.

 ”The warm, corn yellow night light is excellent at night.
 It is soft and does not bother the patients, but we see well anyway”, says nurse Anna Ekstedt.

 ”The night light is pleasant for your eyes.
 We no longer squint, as we did when we had white light at night”, says Kristina Löf and continues: